katjalmarko/katjalmarko/README.md

 **`(Developer/Creator)`**

-I'm a progressing full-stack developer and content creator showing people in my country what it takes to become a coder from scratch.
+I'm a progressing full-stack developer and content creator showing people in my country what it takes to become a coder from scratch and with it many useful features from WEB3 & AI world.
 I publish that content on my YouTube channel "[00-coding][youtube]" to SK/CZ audience.

 ---